elliotlarson/dev-notes/golang-notes.md

   testdata
 ```

 By convention, packages take the name of their directory, so this library has a `cgi` package and a `httptest` package.
 You can have any number of files in a directory that belong to a package.
-However, you may not have multiple packages in a directory.
-One directory, one package.

 #### Importing packages

-To import a library from the standar go library, you just need to use it's name:
+To import a library from the standard go library, you just need to use it's name:

 ```go
 import (